 The Explainer is where we explain an aspect of Chinese life.
 Simple.
 So now you know.

 National Day falls every year on October 1.
-The holiday commemorates the day that Communist Party Chairman, Mao Zedong, famously raised the first Chinese National Flag in Tiananmen Square and proclaimed the birth of a new nation, the People’s Republic of China (PRC) in 1949.
+The holiday commemorates the day that Communist Party Chairman, Mao Zedong, famously raised the first Chinese National Flag in Tiananmen Square and proclaimed the birth of a new nation, the People’s Republic of China (PRC), in 1949.
+This year, over 100,000 citizens will take part in the mass pageantry for the 70th anniversary of the PRC, according to Xinhua.

 Origins of the People’s Republic and National Day